 North Caicos is 12 miles northeast of Providenciales and there are daily connecting flights and boat charters.
 North Caicos is the lushest island with abundant rainfall and the people live in the settlements of Bottle Creek Village, Whitby, Kew and Sandy Point.
 Bottle Creek Village borders a lagoon on the northeast of the island, and is protected from the ocean by a long ribbon of sand.

 This small, friendly island offers many secluded beaches with awe inspiring views of the turquoise waters and surrounding islands.
-The sleepy little harbor town of Cockburn Harbor has hosted royalty and rogues throughout its rich history.
-Queen Elizabeth stayed in the 18th century Commissioner’s House during her visit in 1966.
+The sleepy little harbour town of Cockburn Harbour has hosted royalty and rogues throughout its rich history.
+Queen Elizabeth stayed in the 18th century Commissioner's House during her visit in 1966.

-The old salt works and the Boiling Hole, which fed the saltpans that once mad South Caicos the island’s largest produced of salt, have become home to a wide variety of birds, including flocks of flamingos.
+The old salt works and the Boiling Hole, which fed the salt-pans that once made South Caicos the island's largest produced of salt, have become home to a wide variety of birds, including flocks of flamingos.
 The town reflects its British and Bermudian heritage in its narrow streets, scuba divers delight in the pristine, breathtaking walls, and whales pass by on their annual winter migration.

 East Caicos is an uninhabited island dominated by mangrove swamps and flat lands in the south, and its 17 miles sandy beach on the north coast is used by sea turtles to lay their eggs.
 Once home to a large sisal plantation and cattle industry, East Caicos is now deserted.
 The ruins of the abandoned town of Jacksonville, railroad tracks and cave artworks are testaments of former life.